PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 17:21:41
+Last updated: 2024-04-05 17:22:14
-Random Quote: The beautiful thing about getting high is that time ceases to exist. - Rue Bennett
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby